European Parliament President David Sassoli dies at age 65

 “I am deeply saddened by the terrible loss of a great European & proud Italian,” von der Leyen said on Twitter.
 “David Sassoli was a compassionate journalist, an outstanding President of the European Parliament and, first & foremost, a dear friend.”

+Another former Italian premier of the center-left, Paolo Gentiloni, called his death a “terrible loss.”

+“I will always remember his leadership, his passion, his generous friendship. #CiaoDavid,” Gentiloni tweeted.

-Sassoli, 65, was first elected to the European Parliament in 2009.
+Sassoli was first elected to the European Parliament in 2009.
 He won another term in 2014 and served as its vice president.
+He started out as a newspaper journalist before entering broadcasting as a high-profile presenter in Italy.
+It was a stepping stone for his political career.

 He had considered running for the second part of the five-year term which starts next week, but decided not to run for reelection when lawmakers choose their new president in Strasbourg, France.